satanajjj/Codepath-IOS101-Pre-work/README.md

 Submitted by: **Estefan Rebolledo**

-Prework is the necessary work to apply for the IOS101
+Prework is the necessary tasks to apply for the IOS101 course

 Time spent: 2 hours spent in total